OskariSieranen/JavaProject2018/README.md

 # JavaProject2018
 A Java project to create a simulation of a chosen real life event.
-At least 2 card games, X and A Tarot Reading.

-Modified Poker
-Poker, but with more draws.
-Poker, but 5 hands, and a holding cell for a card to use in later hands.
-Russian Rulette, with cards

-BlackJack

-and a 3 card Tarot spread covering the Past, the Present and the Future.
+Blackjack.

-A version of Russian Roulette with a deck of cards.
+Russian Roulette with a deck of cards.

+A 3 card Tarot spread.